 This page provides all the important KEY FACTS you need about The Dower House.

-You receive a personalised care package designed to meet your needs.
 This can range from support to maintain independent living right the way through to full nursing care and palliative care.
-The Dower House is unable to meet the needs of people who live with dementia.

 If you are admitted to hospital, your fees remain unchanged for two weeks.
 If you remain in hospital after that time, your fees will reduce by 15%.
-After six weeks in hospital we will review arrangements with you, your family or next of kin.
+After six weeks in hospital, we will review arrangements with you, your family or next of kin.

 We recommend all prospective residents consult with a suitably qualified Independent Financial Adviser, such as those registered with the Society of Later Life Advisers (SOLLA).